Simplifiying U.S. Proposals to Resolve the World Conflagrations

 4) Its juche political philosophy of self-reliance deserves attention.
 It is explained by Grace Lee, in Stanford Journal of East Asian Affairs, Volume 3 | Number 1 | Spring 2003, P.105 as,

 ...being the master of revolution and reconstruction in one's own country.
 This means holding fast to an independent position, rejecting dependence on others, using one's own brains, believing in one's own strength, displaying the revolutionary spirit of self-reliance, and thus solving one's own problems for oneself on one's own responsibility under all circumstances,

 There is one major problem in the Korean peninsula and it does not involve the United States.

 North and South Korea have a local problem of how to unify, which only they can work out.
 Due to South Korea's preference to having a relatively weak military, the U.S. has been willing to supply the added muscle, which has internationalized the problem and pushed North Korea toward military confrontation.
 Does the U.S. care about South Korea's sovereignty or does it want South Korea as an Asian land base for its military, and is it troubled that a united North and South Korea might be an economic powerhouse that threatens U.S. interests?

 North Korea might go down in history as the nation that awakened the world to the consequences of global saber rattling.
 It has shown that the nuclear world can become one big poker game, in which a challenge to a bluff can be an 'all win' and 'all lose' proposition.
-Which New York gambler is willing to play that game when an 'all win' doesn't add much more to what he already has, and an 'all lose' means leaving him with nothing.
+Which gambler is willing to play that game when an 'all win' doesn't add much more to what he already has, and an 'all lose' means leaving the person with nothing.
 The odds greatly favor America, but the wager return is not worth taking the bet, despite the odds.

 Keep it sweet and simple and let the Koreans settle their own problems.